 - strawberry or raspberry jam

-- Add the yoghurt & chia/flax seed mixture, and the vanilla extract, then add them to the mixer and beat.
+Add the yoghurt, soya milk, and the vanilla extract, then add them to the mixer and beat.
 (If the mixture looks 'curdled' just add a few tablespoons of the flour to the mix and beat again).

-- Add the flour, (the remainder if you have added some already), and slowly fold it into the mixture, until fully combined.
+Add the flour and baking powder, (the remainder if you have added some already), and slowly fold it into the mixture, until fully combined.

 For more vegan baking inspiration check out these recipes from blogger friends: